Carbon-izer Presents Northwest Freeway (Outer Belt)

 An expansion was also done on the south side, taking over what was Lawrence Marshall Oldsmobile at 18800 Northwest Freeway.
 This became "Lone Star Preowned".
 LMO was only in operation from around 2000 to 2001, presumably closing when they consolidated with the mega-dealership in Hempstead.

-Around this point, on the south side of the highway, south of John Eagle Honda was Phobia Haunted Houses (18777 Northwest Freeway).
+Somewhere around this point, on the south side of the highway, south of John Eagle Honda was Phobia Haunted Houses (18777 Northwest Freeway).
 It moved after 2014 (supposed to move after the 2013 but stayed open for one more year).
 My August 2013 picture (from a video) isn't all that great, but it shows the sign (on the property, not in the 290 right of way), lots of trees, and the dirt road railroad crossing you have to maneuver to get in there with no gate whatsoever.
 I imagine that if you did go, a train surprising you at that point may be the scariest thing you saw that evening.
 Hopefully no one's gotten hurt there.
 WHA points out that this was based around an actual old house.
 By December 2014, the sign was gone, replaced by a "Clown Moving Co." which can only be seen seasonally (due to foliage overgrowth) or if you were looking for it.
 As of January 2020 the Phobia billboard is still visible on the other side of the freeway (but partially fallen apart).
 The railroad crossing is closed and the buildings have been completely demolished.
-Pre-construction, this was one of the areas where you could clearly see the US-290 metered ramps (which I never saw operate).
+Pre-construction, this was one of the areas where you could clearly see the US-290 metered ramps (which I never saw operate).-->

 John Eagle Honda / 18787 Northwest Freeway